 Check the appropriate box for the type of account.
 Do not check more than one box for each line.
-If your deposit is to an account such as an IRA, HSA, or other similar account, ask your financial institution whether you should check the "Checking" or "Savings" box.
-You must check the correct box to ensure your deposit is accepted.
+If your deposit is into an account such as an IRA, HSA, or other similar account, check the "Savings" box.

 Line 4